 It grows from shoot to full size in just 4 years.
 This amazing growth rate is the reason why bamboo plays an important part in the reduction of Co2 gases.
 On its way up bamboo consumes CO2 and generates up to 35% more oxygen then an equivalent stand of trees.

 An essential component in the balance of oxygen and carbon dioxide.

 An important player in the alleviation of climate changes.

 A viable replacement for wood in furniture and other household products.

 A sustainable resource that grows without fertilizer and acts as an erosion stabilizer.

 Almost 1 million acres of forests are lost each week worldwide to deforestation.
 Bamboos’ versatility as a substitute for hardwoods offers a chance to drastically reduce that figure and protect the forests we have left.

 In Asia, bamboo has for centuries played a central role as building material for shelter, bridges, scaffolding and storage and as primary material in furniture and smaller household product but Western Designers and Architects have only recently discovered its amazing properties, strength and beauty.

-In bamboo, designers have found a material that offers mankind a chance to continue to enjoy many of the comforts of modern life without causing damage to the environment.
+In bamboo, designers have found a material that offers mankind a chance to continue to enjoy many of the comforts of modern life and still protect to the environment.